NIDIS Upper Colorado River

 bottom right image shows the Climate Prediction Center's most recent release of the U.S. Seasonal

-- The 8-14 day precipitation outlook shows higher probability of below normal precipitation across the UCRB with more normal conditions east of the divide.
+- The 8-14 day precipitation outlook shows equal chances of above and below average precipitation for the UCRB.

 Above is the most recent release of the U.S. Drought Monitor map for the UCRB region.